rodeloescueta/puppeteer-scraper-deployment/memory-bank/activeContext.md

 3. **Open Questions**:
    - How to optimize Browserbase usage for production with the 3 concurrent session limit
    - Best approach for error handling for scraping failures
-   - Future endpoints beyond the crypto endpoint
+   - Future endpoints beyond the crypto and text endpoints

 ## Next Steps